Regulated Training Designed for Real‑World Operational Demands

 - Poisoning

-Recognition and management of common workplace medical emergencies including diabetes, epilepsy, anaphylaxis, and the safe use of auto‑injectors.
+Recognition and management of common workplace medical emergencies, including:

 Environmental Injuries